Above: Honey, with Jasmine the Minon who has earned her Minion jacket.

 They all have one thing in common, though–after 8 hours of volunteering their time, they get a FREE horse lesson.

 If they don’t write down their hours and have their “boss” (The adult in charge) sign their notebook that day, the hours don’t count.
-If they are disrespectful or unkind toward others, they’re released from the program.
+If they are disrespectful or unkind toward others; if they bicker or are disobedient; if they talk back to adults (including a parent) they’re released from the program.

 In all, it’s a win-win.